 We’re all on a quest to have more sex.
-We workout our bodies, make sure we smell nice, and try to be as attractive to the opposite sex as possible.
+We stock up on lube and sex toys, make sure we smell nice, and try to be as attractive to the opposite sex as possible.

-But there’s one HIGHLY overlooked aspect of your sex life that you maybe have never considered before.
+But there’s one HIGHLY overlooked aspect of great sex you maybe have never considered before.

 It’s your bedroom!

-How your bedroom can help or hurt your sex life
+How your bedroom can help or hurt lovemaking

 As human beings, we are affected by our senses.
 Our bedrooms are a sensory experience.
 The sheets against your skin, the scent of dirty laundry in the room, the aesthetics of the colors of the walls and furniture.
 All these things lead to a sensory experience.

 Your sensory experience could include clutter and dirt and distractions, or it could include comforting elements that relax you and help you slip more easily into your sexual self.